godfreynolan/cyberdog/README.md

-# Using ChatGPT to get a Xiaomi to speak
+# Using ChatGPT to get a Xiaomi Cyberdog 1.0 to speak

 1. record whatever questions you want the dog to say using record_questions.py
 - this requires an OpenAI API key in a config.py file